 Answers to questions – the open data event at Think Corner

 Interested in the above?
 Do you have similar thoughts on this?
 If yes, you are very welcome to the event ”What it takes: Open your research data” at the University of Helsinki.
 The event provides answers to questions about opening data – what it means in practice and what help is available.
-Come and hear more on 26th of March at Think Corner Stage (Tiedekulma, Yliopistonkatu 4, Helsinki).
+Join us and hear more on 25th of March 2021 at webinar.